ckaestne/seaibib/README.md

 > Two papers discussing infrastructure for A/B testing (which is a good foundation and frequently used for testing ML systems in production) at Google and Facebook.
 More focused on infrastructure around it, but useful for getting into a discussion on how to test in production.

+Nushi, Besmira, Ece Kamar, Eric Horvitz, and Donald Kossmann. "[On human intellect and machine failures: troubleshooting integrative machine learning systems](http://erichorvitz.com/human_repair_AI_pipeline.pdf)."
+In *Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence*, pp. 1017-1025.
+2017.

+> The paper is really about interfaces and blame assignment between multiple ML models that are composed in a system.
+It discusses the problem with a concrete example (nice!) with three ML models for creating text labels for images, illustrating non-local and non-monotonic effects.
+The concrete solution requires that individual models can be evaluated and improved with crowd workers, but may be less relevant than the overall framework and example.

+### (Surveys)

 Ashmore, Rob, Radu Calinescu, and Colin Paterson. "[Assuring the machine learning lifecycle: Desiderata, methods, and challenges](https://arxiv.org/abs/1905.04223)." arXiv preprint arXiv:1905.04223.
 2019.

 > Survey on testing in machine learning, going through the stages of an ML pipeline.
 Many pointers and reasonable organization.
 Seems more from an ML perspective than an SE perspective, but broadly covers many aspects including data aquisition, data quality, robustness, safety, monitoring, and so forth.
 A little vague on specifications as usual and little focus on the overall system quality.
 No information on the used research process.